isomerpages/ogp-buildforgood/_projects/Team MS.md

 ![](/images/msteam.jpeg)

-We are team MS (Hanh, Wen Yu and Catherine).
-We were ex-colleagues in a company called guess what, MS. We enjoyed working with each other last time (well, most of the time).
-So apart from contributing ideas for the public good, we came to BFG to relive the good old days.
+We are team MS. We were ex-colleagues, and we enjoyed working with each other last time (well, most of the time).
+So apart from contributing ideas for the public good, we came to Build for Good to relive the good old days.

+*Team members: Wong Wen Yu, Catherine Cha, Bui Thuy Hanh*

 ### Problem Statement